 Preparation

 Clean and peel the potatoes.
-Cut them into 4 parts so they will cook faster.
-Fill the pot halfway with water, add the cut potatoes and coarse salt.
+Cut them into 4 parts, so they cook faster.
+Fill the pot halfway with water, add the cut potatoes and the coarse salt.

 Cook for about 15-20 minutes, check with a fork that they are soft.

-Place the chopped butter with the parmesan in a bowl.
+In a bowl, put the chopped butter with the Parmesan.

 Drain the potatoes and mash them with a potato masher directly into the bowl with the butter.

-Add the fine salt, mix well until you get a puree.
+Add the fine salt, mix well until a puree is obtained.

-Once the puree has slightly cooled, add the egg yolks one at a time, incorporating one before adding the next.
+As soon as the puree has slightly cooled, add the egg yolks one at a time, let one incorporate and then add the other.

-The mixture will be smooth and compact, rather solid.
+It will result in a smooth and compact mixture, rather solid.

-Using a piping bag with a serrated nozzle, create little mounds, making a wider turn at the base, twirling, and narrowing to the top.
+With a piping bag with a serrated nozzle, create small mounds, making a wider base, swirling, and narrowing towards the tip.

-Bake at 355°F for 20 minutes until the surface is golden.
+Bake at 356°F for 20 minutes, until the surface is golden.

-If you liked Duchess Potatoes, try other potato recipes:
+If you liked the Duchess potatoes, try the other potato recipes: